 Ever started reading a book that began with a detailed description of a sunset, or the ocean, or a pristine forest?
 How long did it take you to start skimming until something interesting happened?

 Microbiology textbooks are full of details, but most people don’t find them interesting.

 Details have to answer an interesting question for the reader.
 Talk about something that benefits them (like seeing more customers and making more money).

 Talk about their problems.
 Talk about people — we almost always find stories about people interesting.
 Talk about an emotional trigger, like food or babies or bankruptcy or an unexpected death.

 Details about most products are boring.
 Details about people and how they’re solving their problems are much more interesting.

-Almost every piece of writing can be improved with the skillful use of concrete details.
+Almost every piece of writing can be improved with the skillful use of concrete details that “show, don’t tell.”
 Start using details today to make your copy more persuasive, more memorable, and more effective.